+And sometimes we even turn to addictive substances to numb our intense feelings.
 Sara wrote: When I get angry I tend to lash out and drink at home.

 Drizz wrote: I get angry at almost everything, to the point where I want to hurt someone badly (mainly the person that brought my anger out).
 In fact, anger is the only real emotion that I feel.

 Drizz, McKaela and Sara have each come to the point where anger has become the controlling force in their lives.
 In the midst of rage, it's hard to believe you have any choice in the matter.